oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/05-prometheus.md

 ```
 ### Access the Prometheus web UI
 Now you can access the Prometheus web UI in your browser with the URL `http://<HostIP>:30000`.
 In the top menu, click `Status` and then `Targets`.
 The target page is displayed.
 Go to the bottom of the page.
-You'll find the two endpoints of `wls-domain1` are up and healthy.
+You'll find that the two endpoints of `wls-domain1` are up and healthy.

 ![Prometheus Targets](./images/prometheus-targets.png)